JoeDuncko/JoeDuncko.com/posts/hackysu-2022.md

 Despite there now being precedent for HackYSU to take place at all, it still seems there are people and rules blocking progress around every corner.

-As it stands, planning HackYSU takes hundreds of cumulative hours to put on, many of which involve physically running around campus trying to navigate the college's politics.
+As it stands, planning HackYSU takes hundreds of cumulative person hours to put on, many of which involve physically running around campus trying to navigate the college's politics.

 If HackYSU dies, it's going to be because the massive effort it takes to put on the event is too much for YSU students - who typically live off campus and work part time - to handle.

 The only way for the HackYSU organization team to combat this is by documenting process as much as possible to make it easier for the next generation - something I tried to do during my time as Director, but failed.
+Thankfully, that's something that is being worked on as I write this.

 That being said, I'd love to see more effort from YSU's side to make this process easier for students, not that I know what that'd look like.

 ## Conclusion

-A couple days after the event, someone who did HackYSU over the weekend reached out to me.
+A couple days after the event, someone who participated in HackYSU over the weekend reached out to me.

-They told me that they shared their project on social media and a Silicon Valley based company reached out with a job offer less than 48 hours later.
+They told me that they shared their project (which was awarded as part of the top 3 HackYSU 2022 projects) on social media and a Silicon Valley based company reached out with a job offer less than 48 hours later.

 They said that the encouragement from the event's judges helped them break through their imposter syndrome, and put themselves out there.

 It's outcomes like this that prove that hackathons work.